typescript-nameof/nameof/README.md

 let d = nameof.typed((nested: Nested) => nested.Inner).Hello; // `d` has the type `"Hello"`
 ```

-Having TypeScripts type checker know what exact type the `nameof.typed` result has, allows the use of the `nameof.typed` expressions to be used as element accessors.
+There are some cases where it's very handy to have TypeScripts type checker know what exact type the `nameof.typed` result has.

-Example
+***Example:***

 ```ts
 import { replace } from "sinon";